separateurCreated with Sketch.

 Speaking exclusively with AsiaNews, Bartholomew said that he and Francis "agreed to leave as a legacy to ourselves and our successors a gathering in Nicaea in 2025, to celebrate together, after 17 centuries, the first truly ecumenical synod, where the Creed was first promulgated."

-Francis and Bartholomew met in the Basilica of the Holy Sepulchre to mark 50 years since the embrace between Paul VI and Athenagoras.
-The 1964 meeting led to the lifting of the mutual excommunications between Catholic and Orthodox, which had led to the Great Schism of 1054.
+Francis and Bartholomew met in the Basilica of the Holy Sepulchre in Jerusalem to mark 50 years since the embrace between Pope Paul VI and Ecumenical Patriarch Athenagoras.
+The 1964 meeting led to the lifting of the mutual excommunications between the heads of the Church of Rome and Constantinople.
 It also kicked off the modern day effort to restore communion between the two Churches.

 "The dialogue for unity between Catholics and Orthodox,” Bartholomew told AsiaNews, “will start again from Jerusalem.
 In this city, in the autumn, a meeting of the Catholic-Orthodox Joint Commission will be held hosted by the Greek -Orthodox Patriarch Theophilos III.
 It is a long journey in which we all must be committed without hypocrisy."